Mohamediibra7im/cf-training-tracker/GUIDE.md

-# 📘 CF Training Tracker - Comprehensive Usage Guide
+# 📘 Comprehensive Usage Guide

 Welcome to the CF Training Tracker usage guide!
 This document provides detailed instructions on how to use all features of the application effectively.